 Computer Science never failed to fascinate me with its seamless flow of logic.
 In last year’s summer vacation, I made a personalised TicTacToe AI for my cousin.
-At the beginning, this AI is working through judging various situations and coded by complicated if statements.
-It is well known that the result of TicTacToe game must be a draw when two logic persons are playing.
-So I started better my algorithm after I realised that my AI is not unbeatable.
-Then, the minimax algorithm emerged.
-The logic behind piqued my interest which drives me to delve deeper into more detailed study of that.
-I learnt that the essence of minimax algorithm is a BFS search algorithm that fits for two-player zero-sum game.
-For TicTacToe game with such a small board, minimax algorithm can easily handle this by purposefully solve all of the possible situations to determine the best move which makes it unbeatable.
-In addition, efficiency can be further optimized by combining Alpha-beta pruning which is able to cuts out unnecessary branches to reduce the number of nodes traversed.
-In fact, by passing two parameters alpha and beta to the recursive minimax function and making comparisons, we could crop a node and the entire subtree of the node.
-This efficiency optimization process could save more than half of the original time required.
-The minimax algorithm gives me an idea of search algorithm and I started to thinking and solving more classical problems.
+In the beginning, this AI is working through judging various situations and coded by complicated if statements.
+It is well known that the result of TicTacToe game must be a draw when two players are playing optimally.
+As a result, I started to modify my algorithm by applying more advanced algorithms.
+Then, the MiniMax algorithm emerged.
+The logic behind piqued my interest which drives me to delve deeper into a more detailed study of that.
+I learnt that the essence of the MiniMax algorithm is a BFS search algorithm that fits for two-player zero-sum game.
+For TicTacToe game with such a small board, MiniMax algorithm can easily handle this by purposefully solving all of the possible situations to determine the best move which makes it unbeatable.
+In addition, efficiency can be further optimised by combining Alpha-beta pruning which is able to prune unnecessary branches to reduce the number of nodes traversed.
+In fact, by passing two parameters alpha and beta to the recursive MiniMax function and making comparisons, we could crop a node and the entire subtree of the node.
+This efficiency optimisation process could save more than half of the original time required.
+The MiniMax algorithm gives me an idea of search algorithms and I started to think and solve more classical problems.

 Furthermore, extra-curricular activities have strengthened my learning skills.
-In a summer program organised by University of Cambridge in 2018, I learned Python language and basic knowledge of Machine Learning.
+In a summer program organised by the University of Cambridge in 2018, I learned Python language and basic knowledge of Machine Learning.
 Academically, I also received a Global Silver Award in the British Physics Olympiad, the Gold Award in the Rising Star Chemistry Challenge (top 3%) and a high distinction and credit in Australian’s Chemistry and Math Competitions.

 With the knowledge I had for Computer Science, I hope to be immersed in computer science at a higher level, exploring the area that I am interested in and good at.
 I believe the opportunity to study in one of the most outstanding institutions will guide me in my exploration and enable me to construct new solutions to problems.